Is indoor climbing an extreme sport? | SPORTS ANT Guide

 Ultimately, whether indoor climbing constitutes an extreme sport is subjective.
 While it offers an exhilarating physical and mental challenge, the controlled environment and comprehensive safety protocols significantly mitigate the risks associated with more inherently dangerous outdoor activities.
 For many, the thrill lies in the mental and physical challenge, not the inherent danger.
 The experience is far from extreme in the way BASE jumping or mountaineering might be considered extreme.

-Can you watch TV on a golf simulator? | SPORTS ANT Guide
+Do you use real golf balls with a golf simulator? | SPORTS ANT Guide

 How does laser maze work? | SPORTS ANT Guide